Manuel Margot Player Props: Rays vs. Twins

 Manuel Margot At The Plate

-- Margot is batting .250 with five doubles, a triple, two home runs and 14 walks.
+- Margot is hitting .250 with five doubles, a triple, two home runs and 14 walks.

-- Margot enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .294.
+- Margot is batting .294 during his last outings and is riding a six-game hitting streak.

+- Margot has reached base via a hit in 28 games this season (of 44 played), and had multiple hits in six of those games.

-- He has gone deep in two of 44 games played this season, and in 1.3% of his plate appearances.
+- He has homered in two of 44 games played this season, and in 1.3% of his plate appearances.

-- In 15 games this year (34.1%), Margot has picked up an RBI, including two games with multiple runs batted in.
+- Margot has driven in a run in 15 games this season (34.1%), including two games with multiple runs batted in.

-- In 38.6% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (6.8%).
+- He has scored in 17 games this year (38.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.